Do say: He’s all mouth and trousers

 Don’t say: He’s all mouth and no trousers

-Here in the UK, a frequently – and annoyingly – misspoken phrase is ‘He’s all mouth and no trousers‘, which should, of course, be ‘He’s all mouth and trousers‘.
+A frequently – and annoyingly – misspoken phrase is ‘He’s all mouth and no trousers‘, which should, of course, be ‘He’s all mouth and trousers‘.
 The misspeakers are over-excitedly confusing it with – and accidentally borrowing the form of – the racy phrase, ‘She’s all fur coat and no knickers‘.

 Despite being a mistake (or misspeak), ‘All mouth and no trousers’ has unfortunately entered into common usage, and must therefore be allowed some meaning, if possible.

 It could, perhaps, mean a braggart who’s shortcomings are inadvertently exposed by his metaphorical (and, presumably, accidental) lack of trousers.
 However, presumably he’d be wearing metaphorical underpants – which would conceal any shortcomings.

 Or perhaps the embarrasing lack of trousers shows that his boastful claims can’t be taken seriously, because they lack the substance that would be metaphorically indicated by his dressing properly – ie, by wearing trousers.

 Neither explanation makes much sense.
 The wrong version has no real meaning, is clearly a corruption of the original phrase, and lacks the original’s muscular metaphorical resonance.

 It’s clear that the misspeakers don’t understand the meaning of the correct phrase.
 The sister phrase, ‘All fur coat and no knickers’ needs no explanation – but ‘all mouth and trousers‘ apparently does.
 What it means is that the man referred to is inclined to bragg (all mouth) and to exaggerate (all trousers).